 The EDS-SPED degree is designed to meet the needs of teachers certified in Special Education who have completed a master's degree in special education.
 The program consists of a minimum of 27 graduate credit hours, including an Exit Examination and Research Project.
 Students who do not have a master's degree in special education may qualify for entrance to the program through the completion of two 3-credit hour courses.
 In this program, candidates will be required to read, write, and research the major topics in Special Education.
 Candidates enroll in 15 hours of 7000 and 8000 level special education Content Specialization courses, and 12 hours of special education research.
 Most of the required courses include a designated artifact that is utilized as a part of the assessment plan for each candidate.
 Students may begin the program any semester.
 During the initial advising session, a projected sequence of courses is developed for each student.
-Any changes in the projected sequence need to be determined jointly between student and advisor in order for the student to be able to complete the program in a timely manner.
+Any changes in the program in a timely manner.